Program for System Admission

-It could be.
-The answer to this question really depends on what specific coursework you’ve already completed and what your intended major at TAMU is.
-Before accepting the PSA offer, please visit with an Admissions Counselor in the Aggieland Prospective Student Center by calling 979.458.0950.
+It depends on the specific classes you have already taken and your intended major at Texas A&M. Before accepting the PSA offer, please visit with an Admissions Counselor in the Aggieland Prospective Student Center by calling 979.458.0950.

 What if I already have dual credit for a bolded italicized course?

 Dual credit can be used to satisfy a bolded italicized course.
-However, you will still be required to complete at least 24 hours in residence at a single System Institution by the end of the spring semester of your first year in college.
+However, you will still be required to complete at least 24 hours in residence at a single system school by the end of the spring semester of your first year in college.

 What if I have AP/IB/CLEP credit for a bolded italicized course?

 Credit by examination cannot be used to satisfy a bolded italicized course.
-Bolded italicized courses must be taken for a grade, either at the System Institution or via dual credit in high school.
+Bolded italicized courses must be taken for a grade, either at the system school or via dual credit in high school.
 Credit by examination can be used to satisfy coursework from the lower box on any degree plan.
 However, those hours will not count toward the 24-hour residence requirement.

-Will my dual credit grades be factored into my GPR?
+Will my dual credit grades be factored into my GPA?

 Yes.
-The PSA requires you to have a cumulative GPR of at least 3.0 on all transferrable coursework (including dual credit).
-The PSA also requires you to have a cumulative GPR of at least 3.0 on the coursework you complete from your specific System Institution.
+The PSA requires you to have a cumulative GPA of at least 3.0 on all transferrable coursework (including dual credit).
+The PSA also requires you to have a cumulative GPA of at least 3.0 on the coursework you complete from your specific system school.
 In addition, some degree plans require a grade of B or better in certain courses.

-What if the System Institution doesn’t have my intended major?
+What if the system school doesn’t have my intended major?

-The major choice at the System Institution does not matter.
-All that matters is that the System Institution will allow you to take the courses you need for your intended major at TAMU.
+The major choice at the system school does not matter.
+All that matters is that the system school will allow you to take the courses you need for your intended major at Texas A&M.

-If I decide to accept the PSA offer, will I have to submit a new application when I’m ready to transition to TAMU?
+If I decide to accept the PSA offer, will I have to submit a new application when I’m ready to transition to Texas A&M?

 Yes, you will have to submit the following:

-An official transcript from your system institution showing your in-progress coursework for the spring semester.
+- An official transcript from your system school showing your in-progress coursework for the spring semester.
 You will also need to submit a final transcript once the semester is complete.

-An official college transcript from any other institutions attended including those where dual credit coursework was taken during high school (even if the coursework is included on the high school transcript).
+- An official college transcript from any other schools attended including those where dual credit coursework was taken during high school (even if the coursework is included on the high school transcript).